psychemedia/finn-resources/src/irish-legends-finn-oisin.md

 ---

 https://archive.org/details/duanairefinnbook07macnuoft
-Duanaire Finn = The Book of the lays of Fionn : Part I : Irish text by Mac Neill, John, 1867-1945
+Duanaire Finn = The Book of the lays of Fionn: Part I: Irish text by Mac Neill, John, 1867-1945
 Publication date 1908

 ---

 https://archive.org/details/duanairefinnbook02murpuoft
-Duanaire Finn = The Book of the lays of Fionn : Part II : Irish text by Murphy, Gerard, 1901-1959
+Duanaire Finn = The Book of the lays of Fionn: Part II: Irish text by Murphy, Gerard, 1901-1959
 Publication date 1933

 ---

 https://archive.org/details/duanairefinnbook03murpuoft
-Duanaire Finn : The book of the Lays of Fionn, part III by Murphy, Gerard, 1901-1959
+Duanaire Finn: The book of the Lays of Fionn, part III by Murphy, Gerard, 1901-1959
 Publication date 1953